cotodevel/tamaboy/README.md

 !!!!NOTE!!!!
 Saving: Press the Save & Exit button.
 If you're using hardware, it should turn off automatically.
 Still, you should be greeted by a message confirming to shut off the NintendoDS.
-Reading Save: loading saved tamagotchi can take hours!
-It WILL load surely.
-The pet will appear when read process is done.
+Reading Save: Loading saved tamagotchi happens automatically on boot.
+Sometimes it can take up to 10~ minutes, please wait.
-I'm currently investigating a way to mitigate this issue.
 !!!!!!!!!!!!

 ## Compile Time Dependencies